ArizonaMangoJuice/uxmisfit-glassmorphic-card/README.md

-# GLASSMORPHIC DESIGN
+# GLASSMORPHISM DESIGN

 [SITE](https://arizonamangojuice.github.io/uxmisfit-glassmorphic-card/)

-## This is my first attempt at making a glassmorphic design.
+## This is my first attempt at making a glassmorphism design.
 ## I tried to create the design from this image

 ![alt text](https://uxmisfit.com/wp-content/uploads/2021/01/glass_card_07.jpg "image to copy")